 There are gorgeous mountain towns in North Carolina and Tennessee, and partially as a result of this, there is a near-limitless number of things to do both in and around the Smokies.

-Consider renting a cabin in Asheville for a few days to enjoy NC’s beloved mountain city and the nearby Biltmore Estate, renting an ATV for a day, or stretching your hiking muscles with a beginner backpacking trip by spending a few days on a small section of the Appalachian Trail, which runs through GSMNP.
+Consider renting a cabin near Asheville for a few days to enjoy NC’s beloved mountain city and the nearby Biltmore Estate, or renting an ATV for a day.

 You should explore Linville Falls in Linville, NC.
 There is also Linville Caverns.
 The hike can go to the bottom of the Falls or all the way to a mountain top overlooking the Falls.
 It is quite amazing.
 Also, the Caverns are a delight.
 Blind fish in the stream that follows along the trail inside the cavern.
 It has a great tour guide that makes it so enjoyable.